San Marcos Growers LogoSan Marcos Growers

 This plant has long been a common site in southern California gardens and commercial plantings and a compact selection of it is used in the median of Highway 101 running through Santa Barbara.
 It suffered in popularity as it often gets bigger than intended and it is a host to giant white fly, which when attacted causes the plant to have white tread-like masses on the undersides of the leaves.
 We grew this plant since the beginning days of our nursery but discontinued production because of this white fly issue.
 As this pest seems to be better under control from natural predators we began growing it again in 2022.

-The information about Xylosma congesta displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Xylosma congesta is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]